Image

 Example Prompt for an Undergraduate History Class

-Goal: To create a comparison of the political philosophies behind the American and French Revolutions.
+Goal: To create a comparison of the political philosophies behind the American and French Revolutions to explain to an undergraduate class.

 Purpose (goal, specification and restriction):Act as an expert historian specializing in the Age of Revolutions.
 Analyze and compare the core political philosophies (e.g., Enlightenment influence, views on rights, role of the state) of the American Revolution (1776) and the French Revolution (1789-1794).

-The output must be structured as a 500-word essay, divided into exactly three body paragraphs.
+The output must be structured as a 300-word description, divided into exactly three body paragraphs.

 Do not discuss economic causes, military campaigns, or social class structures; restrict the analysis strictly to political philosophy.

-AudienceThe analysis is for an undergraduate survey course on Western Civilization.
+AudienceThe description is for an instructor to explain and provide a summary to undergraduate students in a survey course on Western Civilization.

 ToneMaintain an academic, balanced, and non-judgmental tone.